eric-li18/Shopify-Backend-Dev-Challenge/README.md

-# Shopify Backend Developer Intern  Challenge - Summer 2022
+# Shopify Backend/Infra Developer Intern  Challenge - Summer 2022
 **TASK:** Build an inventory tracking web application for a logistics company.
 We are looking for a web application that meets the requirements listed below, along with one additional feature, with the options also listed below.

 **Chosen Feature:** Push a button export product data to a CSV